This post was contributed by Jared Cornell, Customer and Marketing Specialist at ProProfs.

 - People fail to realize that digital transformation is not only about technology. but also about financial, cultural, and process readiness.
 Here are a few digital transformation examples in manufacturing to prove the point.

 - Successful transformation requires human empowerment, leadership, and ecosystems for leveraging technologies and human talent.

 Mixed Responses to the Adoption of Artificial Intelligence

 The adoption of Artificial Intelligence can be another major roadblock as there is no general consensus among the consumers.
 While some favor it, others are equally fearful.
 A study by Pegasystems sheds light on some key figures.

 - 60% of people think AI alone cannot be trusted to make final decisions on an enterprise level.

 - 52% find it hard to believe in AI and find it biased.

 Further, it’s important to have a clear-cut understanding of your business goals and team motivation if you want to invest in AI for digital transformation in commerce.
 Any automation is only as efficient and as fast as the professional using it.
-In-house employee empowerment and motivation play critical roles in bringing success to digital transformation strategy in eCommerce.
+In-house employee empowerment and motivation play critical roles in bringing success to digital transformation consulting in eCommerce.